Unity-Technologies/ml-agents/docs/Custom-SideChannels.md

 # Custom SideChannels

-You can create your own `SideChannel` in C# and Python and use it to communicate data between the two.
+You can create your own `SideChannel` in C# and Python and use it to communicate custom data structures between the two.
+This can be useful for situations in which the information to be sent is too complex or structured for the built-in `FloatPropertiesChannel`, or too one-off to be appropriate as an agent observation.

+## Overview

+In order to use a side channel, it must be implemented as both Unity and Python classes.

-## Unity side
+### Unity side
 The side channel will have to implement the `SideChannel` abstract class and the following method.

  * `OnMessageReceived(byte[] data)` : You must implement this method to specify what the side channel will be doing